carlosjhr64/l4d2-observer/README.md

 cd l4d2-observer
 ./bin/compile > l4d2-observer
 mv l4d2-observer /path-to/bin/l4d2-observer
+# You may need to set it as an excutable
+chmod u+x /path-to/bin/l4d2-observer
+screen # preferably so that you can detach
 # And just run it...
-screen # preferably so that you can detach l4d2-observer --admin=yourPlayerName
+l4d2-observer --admin=yourPlayerName
 ```
 Please read the code for all the goodies!